solita/solita.github.com/_posts/2022-06-30-My first-take-on-KMM-Kotlin-Multiplatform-Mobile.md

 # Preface

 In order to finish the Dev Academy, I've had to develop an application as my practice assignment.
 I've been provided a mentor - Denzil Ferreira, whom I was guided by throughout the process.
-The purpose of practice assignment is to provide to a freshly recruited junior developers a safe environment, in which they can work on a small feature of an application or simple application of their own.
-Moreover, thanks to mentor guidance development gets done in a very proffessional fashion and is a great way to kickoff start for a new software designer.
+The purpose of practice assignment is to provide to freshly recruited junior developers a safe environment, in which they can work on a small feature of an application or simple application of their own.
+Moreover, thanks to mentor guidance development gets done carefully and is a great way to kickoff start for a new software designer.

 On the initial project kick-off meeting, my mentor and I have decided that to mix things up a little I should develop the app in a technology that I am not super familiar with.
 After going over several different possibilities, we settled with Kotlin Multiplatform Mobile (KMM).
 Some of the reasons behind this decision were: 1) my familiarity with Native Android Development and 2) KMM is an exciting and emerging technology worth exploring for a streamlined mobile development team.